BroadcomMFD/explorer-for-endevor/README.md

 ### Generate All Elements for a Subsystem

-- **Generate All Elements** enables you to generate all the elements within a subsystem.
+The **Generate All Elements** action enables you to generate all the elements within a subsystem at once.

+**Notes:**

+- By default, the feature is disabled.
+Navigate to the extension setting to enable the **Generate All Elements** option.
+- This feature works with the sandboxed environments or subsystems that include a relatively small number of elements.
+A significant number of elements in a subsystem can cause disruptions.

 1. Hover over a subsystem.
 2. Click the **Generate All Elements** icon.